miketaylr/structured-headers-hardmode/README.md

 ![Hard mode icon](shared/icon.png)

-A web extension to stress out servers with structured headers syntax.
+A web extension to stress out servers with [structured headers](https://tools.ietf.org/html/draft-ietf-httpbis-header-structure-19).
 It will add the following two headers to every request:

 ```